University of Puerto Rico: History

 Roosevelt Tower at University of Puerto Rico, Río Piedras, based on the Giralda in Seville, includes the emblems both of Harvard University—the oldest in the United States—and University of San Marcos—the oldest in the Americas.

 In 1908, the Morrill-Nelson Act was extended to Puerto Rico, making the university a "Land Grant College," which authorizes the use of federal land to establish colleges of agriculture, science and engineering.
 Two years later, in 1910, the College of Liberal Arts was established and the year following that the College of Agriculture at Mayagüez came into being.
 In 1912, the name was changed to College of Agriculture and Mechanic Arts.

-1913 – The Departments of Pharmacy and Law were established.
+In 1913, the Departments of Pharmacy and Law were established.